- A cut in the tax rate for corporations to 21 percent for all corporations

 Partnership and S corporation tax returns are due on March 15.
 This includes multiple-member LLC's filing as partnerships.

-Read the complete article to see the specific dates for this tax year's specific dates.
+Read the complete article on 2018 business tax return due dates to see the specific dates for this tax year's specific dates.
 If the due date falls on a weekend or holiday, the specific tax due date for the year is the next business day.
 The dates for this year reflect any adjustments.

 03What information do I need in order to file my business tax return?